mantidproject/mantid/docs/source/plotting/scripting_plots.rst

     from mantid.simpleapi import *
     import matplotlib.pyplot as plt

-Access a workspaceloaded in the Workspace Toolbox inside a script:
+Access a workspace,loaded in the Workspace Toolbox, inside a script:

 .. code-block:: python